 I believe we need to explore how, when, and where we encounter paranormal activity.
 We should always question whether there are better research techniques.

-I’m not sure how far out on a limb we should go, with research techniques.
-Do we go more electronic, or back to “old school” ghost hunting methods?
-What about creating environments – as Hiller and Raudive did – that might be more conducive to paranormal activity?
+I’m not sure how far out on a limb we should go with research techniques.
+Should we go more electronic or back to “old school” ghost-hunting methods?
+What about creating environments—as Hiller and Raudive did—that might be more conducive to paranormal activity?

 Today, I have no answers to this.
 Not even a clue.

-But, I applaud Hiller’s work and hope to see some if it in real life, in the near future.
+But I applaud Hiller’s work and hope to see some of it in real life in the near future.
 I might try some EVP recordings around it.
-And, I’d be intrigued if her installations resonates – no pun intended – with how we feel immediately before and during a paranormal encounter.
+And I’d be intrigued if her installations resonate—no pun intended—with how we feel immediately before and during a paranormal encounter.

 Maybe there is an access point to those experiences.
 I’m not sure we can deliberately create it, or if it would be safe to try to.